 - 1. WMA technology and/or additive information. - 2.
 WMA technology manufacturer's recommendation for usage. - 3.
 WMA technology target dosage rate and tolerance envelope.
 Support tolerance envelope with test data demonstrating acceptable mix production properties conforming to all sections of this specification. - 4.
 WMA technology manufacturer's material safety data sheets (MSDS). - 5.
 Documentation of past WMA technology field application including points of contact. - 6.
 Temperature ranges for mixing and compacting. - 7.
-Laboratory test data, samples, and sources of all mix components, and asphalt binder viscosity-temperature relationships.
+Laboratory test data, samples, and sources of all mix components, and asphalt binder viscositytemperature relationships.

-The contractor shall follow the manufacturer's recommendation for incorporating additives and WMA technologies into the mix.
-The contractor shall also comply with the manufacturer's recommendation regarding receiving, storage, and delivery of additives.
+Follow the manufacturer's recommendation for incorporating additives and WMA technologies into the mix.
+Comply with the manufacturer's recommendation regarding receiving, storage, and delivery of additives.